microsoft/fast/packages/fast-jss-utilities/README.md

 ```

 ### applyAcrylic
-The `applyAcrylic` function can be used to create a partially transparent texture for the background of a specific element or UI surface.
+The `applyAcrylic` function can be used to create a partially transparent texture for the background of a specific element.

 ```ts
 import { applyAcrylic } from "@microsoft/fast-jss-utilities";